sjmikler/pytorch-symbolic/docs/benchmarks.md

 ## Deep linear model

-There is no overhead during kernel computation.
+Pytorch Functional cannot change the kernel runtime.
-The only possible cost is before the kernel launches.
+The only place where it _might_ introduce a slowdown, is before the kernel launches.
+To see if it does, we will maximize the number of kernel calls.

 We will look at a very thin and deep model with linear layers only.
 Each layer will have only 4 features.
-_If_ there's any overhead induced by FunctionalModel, it should be visible here.
+If there's _any_ overhead induced by FunctionalModel, it should be visible here.
-In larger models, the overhead can be hidden by the kernel computation.
+In larger models, the overhead could be hidden by the kernel computation.

 #### Data